AbedElazizShe/LightCompressor/README.md

 **NOTE**: The source video can be provided as a string path or a content uri.
 If both [srcPath] and [srcUri] are provided, [srcUri] will be ignored.
 Passing [srcUri] requires [context].

+**NOTE**: If you want an output video that is optimised to be streamed, ensure you pass [streamableFile] path that is different from the [destPath].
+Note that both are needed - for now -.

 The method has a callback for 5 functions;
 1) OnStart - called when compression started
 2) OnSuccess - called when compression completed with no errors/exceptions